 If you are concerned with online branding for a company or individual here are some suggestions:

-If the brand doesn’t have a Wikipedia, engage the Wiki community to create one.
+If the brand doesn’t have a Wikipedia page, engage the Wiki community to create one.

 - Realize that Wiki content has to be factual (sourced), relevant, and non-promotional.